TheFeministSoftwareFoundation/C-plus-Equality/README.md

 Code Examples
 =============

-The Feminist Software Foundation intends to write a whole OS (complete with an editor, an interpreter, coreutils, a desktop environment, a raster graphics manipulator, and may be, if we have the time, a kernel).
+The Feminist Software Foundation intends to write a whole OS (complete with an editor, an interpreter, coreutils, a desktop environment, a raster graphics manipulator, and may be, if we have the time, a microkernel).
 For the time being, here are our code examples:

 * [Hello, World!](https://bitbucket.org/FeministSoftwareFoundation/c-plus-equality/src/mistress/helloworld.Xe)
 * [FizzBuzz implementation](https://bitbucket.org/FeministSoftwareFoundation/c-plus-equality/src/mistress/fizzbuzz.Xe)